 Here are the steps to follow to make your own fully colonized grain spawn.

 Take a sterilized grain bag and inject 2.5ml of culture syringe through the injection port.
 Do this in a very clean location.
 It is important to create a very clean environment for this as the process is highly delicate.
 You must sterilize your hands, the inoculation surface, the injection port bag and the syringe needle.
 Rubbing alcohol will work for sterilization.
 Wear your pair of latex gloves throughout the process.
 Ensure that there is no tear in the bag, no matter how tiny it may seem.

 Let your sterilized grain bag become colonized in a cool location.
 It shouldn’t be under direct sunlight.
 The temperature should not drop below 55⁰F and it shouldn’t rise above 85⁰F.
 The warmer it is within this range the faster growth will be.
 After a few days you’ll start to see white mycelium growing on the grain.
 The white mycelium will shoot outward from the injection point.
-Let it grow to about 3 or 4 inches, then break up the colonized grain without opening the bag.
+Let it grow to about 75%, then break up the colonized grain without opening the bag.
 Mix the colonized grain into the grain that hasn’t been colonized.
 This will hasten the colonization process.

-Once your bag is full of white mycelium, the spawn is ready for usage.
+Once your bag is full of white mycelium, the mushroom spawn is ready for usage.
 This could take a few weeks to a few months depending on the species of culture used.